Great Fire of London: 17th-century firefighting

 The use of water to extinguish the fire was frustrated.
 In principle, water was available from a system of elm pipes which supplied 30,000 houses via a high water tower at Cornhill, filled from the river at high tide, and also via a reservoir of Hertfordshire spring water in Islington.
 It was often possible to open a pipe near a burning building and connect it to a hose to spray on a fire or fill buckets.
 Further, the site where the fire started was close to the river: all the lanes from the river up to the bakery and adjoining buildings should have been filled with double chains of firefighters passing buckets of water up to the fire and then back down to the river to be refilled.
 This did not happen, as inhabitants panicked and fled.
 The flames crept towards the riverfront and set alight the water wheels under London Bridge, eliminating the supply of piped water.

-London possessed advanced fire-fighting technology in the form of fire engines, which had been used in earlier large-scale fires.
+London possessed advanced firefighting technology in the form of fire engines, which had been used in earlier large-scale fires.
 However, unlike the useful firehooks, these large pumps had rarely proved flexible or functional enough to make much difference.
 Only some of them had wheels; others were mounted on wheelless sleds.
 They had to be brought a long way, tended to arrive too late, and had limited reach, with spouts but no delivery hoses.
 (Note: A patent had been granted in 1625 for the fire engines; they were single-acting force pumps worked by long handles at the front and back.)
 On this occasion, an unknown number of fire engines were either wheeled or dragged through the streets.
 Firefighters tried to manoeuvre the engines to the river to fill their tanks, and several of the engines fell into the Thames.
 The heat from the flames by then was too great for the remaining engines to get within a useful distance.